Agoric/documentation/main/ertp/api/mint.md

 const payment = await purse.withdraw(7);
 const newPayment = await assay.claimExactly(7, payment);

-// .claimExactly() will throw an error because the the balance of wrongPayment does not equal the assetDesc const wrongPayment = await purse.withdraw(7);
+// .claimExactly() will throw an error because the the balance of wrongPayment does not equal the units const wrongPayment = await purse.withdraw(7);
 const wrongNewPayment = await assay.claimExactly(8, wrongPayment);
 ```